Healthier Gut Microbiome, Healthier Skin

 This said the link between the gut microbiome and skin disease is not fully understood as yet.
 Current evidence suggests that it is likely due to a combination of both neurologic and immunologic responses to environmental shifts.
 This results in chronic systemic inflammation that impacts the skin contributing to eczema, acne, or psoriasis.

-One reason might be because the gut is key to our immune system.
+One reason might be that the gut is key to our immune system.
 A recent study found a significant correlation between changes in the gut microbiome and psoriasis for example.

 Other studies suggest that certain foods are connected to acne.
 There are specific metabolic pathways that may be responsible for changing the gut microbiome and leading to skin breakouts.